MultiSafepay/docs/content/my-account/create-account.md

 A test account lets you process test payments and gives access to all features.
 MultiSafepay only starts charging monthly fees when you onboard, go live, and begin processing real payments.

 ## Transferring tokens
-In collaboration with your current PSP, we can securely transfer tokenized credit card details.
-This is especially useful if you process [recurring payments](/docs/recurring-payments/) or want to offer existing customers the option of reusing their credit card details.
+In collaboration with your current PSP, we can securely transfer tokenized card details.
+This is especially useful if you process [recurring payments](/docs/recurring-payments/) or want to offer existing customers the option of reusing their card details.
 <br>

 ---